lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

 `build.gradle.kts` contains everything related to building the project (no surprise there really).
 Currently, it has the core plugins required for Kotlin to work with Spring, the dependencies that were downloaded by IntelliJ and a feature of Gradle call `tasks`.
 We'll get into what all those are later on.

-`gradlew` is the wrapper for Gradle: that's what we'll be use to run `build tasks`. `gradlew` is for Linux and Mac, and Windows Subsystem for Linux (WSL), `gradlew.bat` is for Windows.
+`gradlew` is the wrapper for Gradle: that's what we'll be use to run `build tasks`. `gradlew` is for Linux, Mac, and Windows Subsystem for Linux (WSL).

+`gradlew.bat` is the Gradle wrapper for Windows.

 `settings.gradle.kts` is the file that contains information about build projects.
 You can have multiple subprojects in a Gradle project, and this is where you would define that information.